Tag: city

 San Francisco Curves

 While out seeing the sights, we stopped at Lombard Street to admire its famous curves.
 Being mindful of residents and tourists, I captured a few photos of the winding street, its charming houses, and the surrounding landscape before moving on.
-Part of a San Francisco photo series — next up, Point Bonita Lighthouse.
-Lombard Street…
+Part of a San Francisco photo series.
+Lombard Street as viewed from the top.
+Lombard…

 Painted Ladies at Alamo Square